chris-thorpe3db/hangman/ANALYSIS.md

 # Program Function Analysis

 The program begins by grabbing the response of the url "https://random-word-api.herokuapp.com/word?number=1".
-The response is returned as a json object in the form "["word"]".
+The response is returned as a json object in the form "`["word"]`".
 Rather than attempt to parse this object, it is easier and more efficient to just trim off the unnecessary characters using a character array and `string.Trim`.
 We can store the trimmed string to another string variable, `wordChosen` We now have our word.

 To play the game, we need to have placeholder text to represent the words we have not guessed, and we need to change the dashes as the use guesses the letters.
 Individual characters cannot be changed like `string[x] = 0;` in C#, so the easiest way to accomplish this is using a char array.
 We can create this using the statement: `char[] dashes = new char[wordChosen.Length];`.
 However, we cannot compare a char array to a string, so we need to convert it to a string so we can compare it.
 This is trivial. `string dashesToString = new string(dashes);` We now have our dashes prepared.

-Some more things we need to do are define a few variables, like the string we utilize for console input (`charBeforeParse`), the char we use to parse it (`userGuess`), and the incorrect guesses remaining (`guessesLeft`).
-We'll set everything here to null to avoid any unnecessary exceptions, except for the incorrect guesses remaining integer, which we'll set to 10.
+Some more things we need to do are define a few variables, like the string we utilize for console input (`charBeforeParse`), the char we use to parse it (`userGuess`), the bool that shows if the user has guessed a correct letter (`userGuess`)and the incorrect guesses remaining (`guessesLeft`).
+We'll set everything here to null to avoid any unnecessary exceptions, except for the incorrect guesses remaining integer, which we'll set to 10, and the `userGuess` bool, which we'll set to false..

 The last thing my program does before we begin the while loop is search the word for the characters RSTLNE and replace them as necessary.
 We can accomplish this using this chunk of code: